ocaml/opam/doc/pages/FAQ.md

 ---

 #### 🐫  opam is prompting me to install or upgrade packages that I am not interested in, or doesn't install the latest version by default.
-Why ?
-What can I do ?
+Why?
+What can I do?

 * You can be more explicit in your request (`opam upgrade PACKAGES`, `opam install 'PACKAGE>=VERSION' PACKAGE...`, etc.).
 The latest version may not be